Port of Tarifa

 The Port of Tarifa (Puerto de Tarifa) is a commercial harbor for fishing and passenger boats, located in the Andalusian town of Tarifa.
-It is managed by the Port Authority of Algeciras and is the closest European port to North Africa and on the main shipping route to Tangier in Morocco and Ceuta.
-It has a length of 25 metres, and depth of 50 metres.
+It is managed by the Port Authority of Algeciras (ABPA) and is the closest European port to North Africa and on the main shipping route to Tangier in Morocco and Ceuta.
+It is recognized as a Schengen border crossing point.

 History

 In May 429 A.D. the port was the gathering point of Geiseric and his Vandal army as they made their way to plunder in Africa.